-These remarkable curiosities are perfectly adapted to live in the intense heat and harsh environment of the desert, so they’re more than capable of surviving the warm and dry conditions in a centrally heated home.
-They’ll thrive in a light, airy spot that’s warm but not too hot – around 18°C is ideal.
-Do move them outdoors in summer as they’ll appreciate the boost in light levels.
+Cactus plants are perfectly adapted to live in the intense heat and harsh environment of the desert, so they’re more than capable of surviving the warm and dry conditions of a centrally heated home.
+They do best in a light, airy spot that’s warm but not too hot – around 18°C is ideal.
+Some can be moved outside in summer for a bit of extra light.

-To get the best flowers, mimic a desert drought followed by rains.
-Most cacti will flower in summer if you give them a dry period over the winter then water from spring onwards.
+To encourage flowers to form you’ll need to mimic a desert drought, followed by rains.
+Most cacti will flower in summer if you stop watering in autumn and through winter, and then start watering again from spring onwards.

 Gymnocalycium oehnanthemum x horstii

 This gymnocalycium is a squat, fleshy plant that has long, distinctive, almost curling spines.
-It bursts into large flowers in summer.
+It develops large pink flowers in summer.

 Mammillaria spinosissima is a pincushion cactus, up to 30cm tall, that grows in clusters or alone.
 Red fruit may follow the small pink flowers.